 When an enemy dies, your squad gains access to a restore point on their body.
 Echos can activate restore points, where their teammates can then revive them.

 Of course, when an echo returns to combat they will have to find new weapons and hacks.
 Each restore point can only be used once, so if multiple members of your trio are down, you will have to use two separate restore points for each revive.

-Learn to navigate Neo Arcadia
+Learn to Navigate Hyper Scape’s Neo Arcadia

 At the start of every match, all players will launch into the city in pods.
 You will have a significant amount of control over where you land.
-Once players reach a certain height above the ground, they leave their pod and drop directly onto the battlefield below, no parachute required.
+Once players reach a certain height above the ground, they leave their pod and drop directly onto the battlefield below.
+No parachute required.

 On the map, there are dozens of mini locations marked to help players.
 There are minor locations, which are great for picking up some loot without immediately facing early game chaos.
 Smaller locations, however, won’t offer the highest grade loot.
 Buildings with loot in them can be identified by the glowing gold barriers which can get you weapons quickly.
 The glowing gold barriers are on their doors and windows.

 For the more adventurous and headstrong players, major “landmark” locations are available for your perusal.
 These major named locations, marked in large gold letters on the map, are heavily populated with high tier loot.
 Landmarks often feature fully upgraded weapons and hacks.
 Players love these locations because of the great loot that can be found here.
 They can be a great way to short circuit the often match-long process of finding and upgrading the weapons and hacks you prefer.